 - For many CEE countries, like Slovakia, Poland and Bulgaria, the green transition will be costly compared to other member-states.
 Thus, a sensible mechanism for transition needs to be agreed upon by the EU and the national governments.

 - These are the sectors on which the EU needs to concentrate on for a successful achievement of the ambitious green targets and for future economic growth:

 - Energy: renewable energy (carbon and smart grids technology), energy efficiency

-- Buildings renovation (40% of the total European energy consumption comes from heating/cooling buildings): creating jobs, contributing to circular economy
+- Buildings renovation (40% of the total European energy consumption comes from heating/cooling buildings): creating jobs, contributing to a circular economy

 - Transport: clean innovation, battery technology, charging stations

-- Agriculture and forestry practices: In the EU it continue to be a significant problem.
+- Agriculture and forestry practices: In the EU it continues to be a significant problem.
 While we do so much in transport, energy and buildings, old model practices are implemented in agriculture and forestry.
 There is a strong need for proper management.